AndorfLab/ImmPort-Curation-Tool/documentation/Preparing-and-Preprocessing-Files.md

 | SUB000002 | 2     | 1      | 161      | 66       | 0    | 0     | 1      | 1       | 7    |

 <hr>
 Once these files are prepared, they are ready for upload into the Curation Tool.
-Additional details on this process can be found on the [Using the Application](Using-the-Application.md) page.
+Additional details on this process can be found on the <a href="Using-the-Application.md">Using the Application</a> page.